google-github-actions/auth/README.md

     # Ignore generated credentials from google-github-actions/auth
     gha-creds-*.json
     ```

--   To use the `bq` or `gsutil` tools, use the Google Cloud SDK version 390.0.0
-    or newer.

 -   This action runs using Node 20.
 Use a [runner
     version](https://github.com/actions/virtual-environments) that supports this